syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 ![SfDataGrid with specific heigt and width](SfDataGrid_images/Loading_with specific_height_and_width.png)

-## Properties that can be configured via designer
+## Properties configured using story board

 <table>
 <tr>